Rayerdyne/svd-img/README.md

 | `--epsilon` | `-E`  | Sets the epsilon used for the computation of the SVD.
 That is, the value used to determine if a value converged to 0.
 Default is 1e-5. |
 | `--n-iter`  | `-i`  | Sets the maximum number of iteration allowed for the computation of the SVD.
 Default is 0 (what means until convergence) |

+## Note
+Using `--simple-precition` may lead to some errors if dealing with an alpha channel (`--with-alpha`) with aggregation (by default, use `--no-aggregate` to disable), as there is a 23-bit long fractionnal part, but per pixel we have `4 * 8 = 32` bits of payload.
+It's problematic, isn't it ?
+(Remember that the first bit is implied so that storing `3 * 4 = 24` bits should be ok, though I have no idea of the precision that may be lost during the computation of the SVD)

+The aggregation of pixels in one value is done to minimize th impact of this on one specific channels.
+If `x_k` denotes the `k`-th least significant bit of channel `x`, starting from the most significant bit of the result:
+`r_8 g_8 b_8 a_8 r_7 g_7 b_7 a_7 ...`

 ------------------------------